pmndrs/use-gesture/README.md

 import { useGesture, withGesture, Gesture } from 'react-with-gesture'
 ```

 The api is straight forward.
-You can use React hooks, render-props or higher-order-components.
-You bind handlers to your view (done automatically for you if you use render-props or hoc's), and you will receive events when the user is clicking/dragging/pulling/releasing them.
+You can use React-hooks, render-props or higher-order-components.
+You bind handlers to your view (done for you if you use render-props or hoc's), and you will receive events when you click/drag/pull/release it.
+Hooks however are preferred, since they allow gestures to be re-used for more than one view (you can use the same `bind()` function multiple times!).

 ```js
 // Full config with event handler